vijayenk/wlan-network-modeling-workshop/README.md

 # WLAN Network Modeling Workshop

+## Description:

+The WLAN Network Modeling Workshop provides participants with practical, hands-on experience in end-to-end WLAN network modeling using MATLAB.
+Through structured exercises, attendees will learn to efficiently develop code in MATLAB to model and simulate Wi-Fi 7 (802.11be) networks.
+The workshop enables participants to visualize network behavior and assess performance metrics in realistic scenarios with minimal programming effort.

+## Target Audience:
+This workshop is intended for WLAN System Engineers and WLAN PHY/MAC Engineers who currently use, or wish to explore, WLAN and wireless network simulation capabilities within MATLAB.

+## Learning Outcomes:

+* Understand the working principles of wireless network simulators in MATLAB
+* Simulate multinode WLAN systems by configuring application layer (APP), medium access control (MAC), and physical layer (PHY) parameters at each node
+* Model both uplink (UL) and downlink (DL) communications between access points (APs) and stations (STAs)
+* Visualize the allocation of time among Idle, Contention, Transmission, and Reception states for each node
+* Record APP, MAC, and PHY statistics per node
+* Implement multilink operations, including enhanced multi-link single radio (eMLSR) and simultaneous transmit and receive (STR) modes

 This repo contains the files required to run the hands-on WLAN network modeling workshop in MATLAB&reg;.
 The "Exercise" files require code additions to
 run.
 The "Solution Scripts" files have the required code additions and run